technicalhat/drinktober-hugo/content/posts/2022/murder-one.md

 video = ""

 +++
 >Chazz : Who'd win in a wrestling match, Lemmy or God?
 >Chris Moore : Lemmy.
 >\[Rex imitates a game show buzzer\]
 >Chris Moore : ...
 God?
 >Rex : Wrong, dickhead, trick question.
 Lemmy *IS* God.
 >-Airheads (1994)

-Today on Drinktober we pay tribute to the Man himself, hard rocking, hard drinking legend Lemmy Kilmister
+Today on Drinktober we pay tribute to the Man himself, hard rocking, hard drinking legend Lemmy Kilmister, the unstoppable force behind the greatest band of all time : Motörhead!